Generic Name: antihemophilic factor (recombinant) (AN-tye-HEE-moe-FIL-ik FAK-tor)

 - Keep this product, as well as syringes and needles, out of the reach of children and away from pets.
 Do not reuse needles, syringes, or other materials.
 Dispose of properly after use.
 Ask your doctor or pharmacist to explain local regulations for proper disposal.

-- If you miss a dose of Advate, contact your doctor immediately.
+- If you miss a dose of Advate, call your doctor to find out what to do.

 Ask your health care provider any questions you may have about how to use Advate.